Responses to the Problem of Robbery of Convenience Stores

 The following response strategies provide a foundation of ideas for addressing your particular problem.
 These strategies are drawn from a variety of research studies and police reports.
-Several of these strategies may apply to your communitys problem.
+Several of these strategies may apply to your community's problem.
 It is critical that you tailor responses to local circumstances, and that you can justify each response based on reliable analysis.
 In most cases, an effective strategy will involve implementing several different responses.
 Law enforcement responses alone are seldom effective in reducing or solving the problem.
 Do not limit yourself to considering what police can do: give careful consideration to who else in your community shares responsibility for the problem and can help police better respond to it.
 The responsibility of responding, in some cases, may need to be shifted toward those who have the capacity to implement more effective responses.
 (For more detailed information on shifting and sharing responsibility, see Response Guide No. 3, Shifting and Sharing Responsibility for Public Safety Problems).

-- Understanding the ownership, management structure, and operations of local convenience stores.
+General Considerations for an Effective Response Strategy1.
+Understanding the ownership, management structure, and operations of local convenience stores.
 To build and sustain a working relationship with the stores in your locality, you must have this understanding.
 Chain stores may have in-house security departments and specific protocols for crime prevention.
 This may enhance a cooperative effort to prevent robberies, but individual store managers may not have the authority to directly implement certain measures.
 Single-owner establishments will be generally unrestricted in their potential responses or partnership with the police, but will have fewer resources to devote to security and crime prevention.
 The convenience store industry as a whole may not support all police recommendations for security measures.

-- Collaborating with private security.
-Creating structures and programs that encourage routine collaboration between police and private security can facilitate convenience store robbery prevention.57, § Police might coordinate or facilitate convenience stores adoption of specialized robbery prevention concepts and programs.
-For example, police might promote the application of the principles and methods of crime prevention through environmental design, which aims to reduce crime by controlling the retail business environment through natural surveillance, access control, and boundary definition.58, Although implementing the specific measures would primarily be the retailers responsibility (see retailer responses below), models such as this can be integrated into a local police or private security crime prevention strategy.
+Understanding the operations, community context, and interpersonal dynamics of these businesses allows you to more effectively implement the specific responses below.
+For example, a sole owner who has used a weapon to scare a would-be robber may require a different approach and response than the store that employs 18-year-olds with little experience for late-night shifts.2.
+Collaborating with private security.
+Creating structures and programs that encourage routine collaboration between police and private security can facilitate convenience store robbery prevention.57, § Police might coordinate or facilitate convenience stores' adoption of specialized robbery prevention concepts and programs.
+For example, police might promote the application of the principles and methods of crime prevention through environmental design, which aims to reduce crime by controlling the retail business environment through natural surveillance, access control, and boundary definition.58, §§ Although implementing the specific measures would primarily be the retailer's responsibility (see retailer responses below), models such as this can be integrated into a local police or private security crime prevention strategy.

 Specific Responses To Reduce Convenience Store Robbery